phoebe-project/phoebe2-docs/api/phoebe.parameters.dataset.lc.md

    if `ld_mode` is 'func:provided'.
 Only applicable if `syn` is False.
 * `passband` (string, optional): passband.
 Only applicable if `syn` is False.
-* `intens_weighting` (string, optional): whether passband intensities are weighted by energy of photons.
+* `intens_weighting` (string, optional): whether passband intensities are weighted by energy or photons.
 Only applicable if `syn` is False.
 * `pblum_mode` (string, optional, default='manual'): mode for scaling
     passband luminosities.
 Only applicable if `syn` is False and `is_lc` is True.